-Lubricate control cable barrel ends at the intervals recommended in the Periodic Maintenance Table on page 62.
+Lubricate control cable barrel ends at the intervals recommended in the Periodic Maintenance Table.

 The clutch cable is factory-lubricated.
 Additional lubrication could be detrimental to cable performance.
 Replace the clutch cable assembly if binding or sticking occurs.
 DO NOT lubricate between the cable and sheath.